 Endometriosis is defined as the presence of endometrial-like tissue outside the uterus, which induces a chronic, inflammatory reaction (NHS, 2013).
-While some women with endometriosis experience painful symptoms and/or infertility, others have no symptoms at all.
-The exact prevalence of endometriosis is unknown but estimates range from between two and 10 per cent within the general female population but up to 50 per cent in infertile women (NHS, 2013).
+While some women with endometriosis experience painful symptoms and/or infertility, others have no symptoms at all (or may not recognise their symptoms as abnormal).
+The exact prevalence of endometriosis is unknown however, WHO (March 2021) states Endometriosis affects roughly 10% (190 million) of reproductive age women and girls globally.